eficode-academy/rf-mobile-testing-appium/android-tools.md

 ```bash
 adb -s ${UDID} shell pm list packages
 ```
 If an old version of your app is installed, you may be better to remove it first, and them re-install it.
 Some Androids will skip apk install, if the app exist on the device in the same version.
+You need to know the full package name to run the uninstall command against it.
 ```bash
 adb -s ${UDID} uninstall "${APP_PACKAGE_NAME}"
 ```